New Versions of Gradient Temporal Difference Learning: Preliminaries

 where $f$ is convex and continuously differentiable. \end{problem}

 The corresponding (convex-concave) Lagrangian function is defined as

-where $\lambda \in {\mathbb R}^n$ is the Lagrangian multiplier.
-Using the standard results in convex optimization theories, if~\cref{problem:0} satisfies the Slater's condition~\cite[Chap.~5]{Boyd2004}, then its solution can be found by solving the saddle-point problem in~\cref{problem:saddle-point}.
+where $\lambda \in {\mathbb R}^n$ is called the Lagrangian multiplier.
+Using the standard results in convex optimization theory, if~\cref{problem:0} satisfies the Slater's condition~\cite[Chap.~5]{Boyd2004}, then its solution can be found by solving the saddle-point problem in~\cref{problem:saddle-point}.